svn2github/ehcache/trunk/googleappengine/googleappengine-system-tests/README.txt

 1. Set up an account on Google App Engine (these are free!)

 2. Create on GAE an application.
-Note the name.
+Note the name, which we will call <appname> in these instructions.

 3. Download v 1.3.7 of the GAE SDK